sjentsch/lsjDocs/Ch11/Ch11_tTest_01.rst

 The one-sample *z*-test
 -----------------------

-In this section I’ll describe one of the most useless tests in all of
+In this section I will describe one of the most useless tests in all of
 statistics: the **z-test**.
 Seriously – this test is almost never used in real life.
-Its only real purpose is that, when teaching statistics, it’s a very convenient stepping stone along the way towards the *t*-test, which is probably the most (over)used tool in all statistics.
+Its only real purpose is that, when teaching statistics, it is a very convenient stepping stone along the way towards the *t*-test, which is probably the most (over)used tool in all statistics.

 The inference problem that the test addresses
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To introduce the idea behind the *z*-test, let’s use a simple example.
+To introduce the idea behind the *z*-test, let us use a simple example.
 A friend
 of mine, Dr Zeppo, grades his introductory statistics class on a curve.
-Let’s
+Let us
 suppose that the average grade in his class is 67.5, and the standard deviation
 is 9.5.
 Of his many hundreds of students, it turns out that 20 of them also
 take psychology classes.
 Out of curiosity, I find myself wondering if the